In some cases, we earn commissions from affiliate links in our posts.

 Why did James Norton Leave Grantchester?

 Occasionally, they've been peppered with colourful expletives, but they're mostly just polite and curious.
-Though we don't know James Norton personally, we did wonder the same thing, so we did a bit of research.
+Though we don't know James Norton personally, we initially wondered the same thing, so we did a bit of research.

 So, Why DID James Norton Leave Grantchester?

 First off, don't read this if you haven't watched all the episodes from seasons 1-3.
 Some of the quotes contain spoilers.

 Ultimately, it sounds like James Norton left Grantchester for two primary reasons:

 - A feeling that his character's story had run its course, and